 Teens who enroll in our piano and keyboard lessons gain skill and confidence on the piano while also developing the tools they need to work in a team.
 Every program for teens includes private piano lessons and group/band rehearsals that will prepare the student for epic live shows.
 All teens are enrolled in or audition for one of the following programs: Rock 101, Performance, House Band, and AllStars.

-While keyboard is one of the most accessible instruments for young students, four years old might be a little young for formal keyboard lessons.
+While the keyboard is one of the most accessible instruments for young students, four years old might be a little young for formal keyboard lessons.
 At School of Rock, your 4-year-old can participate in the Little Wing music program to learn fundamental concepts using fun, dynamic musical activities that often feature keyboards.Little Wing

 With steady practice, playing in a group, and weekly private keyboard lessons, kids and adults can play with basic proficiency in as little as 6 months.
 Some students can reach the more advanced skill levels in as few as 3-5 years, but it does vary depending on age and the level of practice at home.